ibm-cloud-docs/watsonxdata/spark-user-interface.md

     * The **Event Time line** displays a graphical view of the timeline and the events.
     * Different stages of execution, the storage used, the Spark environment and executor (memory and driver) details.

+Log links under the Stages and Executors tabs of the Spark history server UI will not work as logs are not preserved with the Spark events.
+To review the task and executor logs, enable platform logging.
+For details, see [Configuring and viewing logs](/docs/watsonxdata?topic=watsonxdata-log_nsp).
+{: note}